Create meaningful change for Indigenous youth to achieve their goals and better our communities.

 What is BIRM?

-In the Building Intercultural Resilience Mentorship program (BIRM) post-secondary students from the University of Saskatchewan (USask), Gabriel Dumont Institute (GDI), and Saskatchewan Indian Institute of Technologies (SIIT) will be connected with Indigenous high school students in Saskatoon Public Schools to build relationships through shared experiences, interests, and goals.
+In the Building Intercultural Resilience Mentorship (BIRM) program, post-secondary student volunteers are connected with Indigenous high school students in Saskatoon to build relationships through shared experiences, interests, and goals.

 BIRM is structured as a wrap-around network of inspiration and support for the participants, and they are able to develop mentor-mentee relationships that will be intercultural on many levels (i.e., education, age, race/ethnicity/culture, etc.).

 The participants meet regularly with the support of the Program Coordinator to engage in leadership opportunities, career exploration, goal setting, learning Indigenous cultures and languages, land-based experiences, and developing academic skills.
-The program culminates with an expenses paid year-end trip for selected mentors and students to various locations across Canada, such as Banff, Alberta and Winnipeg, Manitoba, where participants celebrate their completed commitment and learnings from the year.
+The program culminates with an expenses paid year-end trip for selected mentors and students to various locations across Canada, such as Banff, Winnipeg, and Vancouver where participants celebrate their completed commitment and learnings from the year.

-This opportunity is available through the partnership of USask's Office of the Vice-Provost Indigenous Engagement and Saskatoon Public Schools.
+This opportunity is available through the partnership of USask's Office of the Vice-Provost Indigenous Engagement with Saskatoon Public Schools and Greater Saskatoon Catholic Schools.

 "BIRM stands for building intercultural resilience mentorship.
 To me, BIRM is building necessary life skills along with building relationships with fellow classmates and mentors that join us in the sessions.
 When designing the logo for BIRM I thought of the skills and relationships that we made and wanted to visualize what BIRM means to me as a student.
 The medicine wheel represents the stages of life and the four seasons and symbolizes the time we spend together as students and teachers.
 The tree represents the growing and learning that we are doing together.
 I hope that BIRM helps other students like me in the future, since it's our first year together and maybe I can mentor students in the future when I go to university." - Kyla Head